-Paying for checked in luggages can be pricey and in majority of the airlines, it costs $25 per luggage and then another going back.
-Sometimes, it can be more and sometimes, some airlines restrict you from carrying a small luggage as a carry on, so a backpack may be the best option.
-It’s definitely a money saver if you can manage to just bring a backpack of your items as a carry on.
 Many people get away with just packing with a backpack on a trip and I used to think how amazing it would to one day just try it out!
-It embodies the concept of minimalism and it lessens the hassle of huge luggages.
-I used to not think this was possible but the more I flew, the less items I realized I would bring each time around.
-Whenever I flew to see my family out in Arizona, I’ve been told by them and a couple strangers that I packed pretty light for my luggage.
+It embodies the concept of minimalism and it lessens the hassle of huge luggage.
+I used to not think this was possible but the more I flew, the fewer items I realized I would bring each time around.
+Whenever I flew to see my family out in Arizona, I’ve been told by them and a couple of strangers that I packed pretty light for my luggage.
 On my recent trip going to San Francisco, I tried it out and mastered it.

 Here are ways on how you can make this work for you:

-Your backpack will make the biggest difference in making this as a carry on successful.
-Make sure you use a backpack that can expand as your things can have more room to it.
-Also having a more functional backpack with more pockets inside of it will help as dividers and if you’re planning to bring your own water bottle, it would be helpful to have a backpack with the pocket on the side.
+Your backpack will make the biggest difference in making this as a carry-on successful.
+Make sure you use a backpack that can expand as your things can have more room for it.
+Also having a more functional backpack with more pockets inside of it will help as dividers and if you’re planning to bring your own water bottle, it would be helpful to have a backpack with a pocket on the side.

-Not all liquids and gels need to be in TSA approved tubes but there is a strict rule on how big the containers of your liquids and gels can be or else you’ll risk the item from getting thrown out.
-Also, place these TSA approved tubes with a clear bag and make sure they can all fit within it.
-Some of these things you may be want to consider putting in TSA approved tubes are your shampoo and conditioner, moisturizer, body wash, foundation, liquid soap, lotion, sunscreen, make up remover cleansers, and anything that would be of liquid or gel.
+Not all liquids and gels need to be in TSA-approved tubes but there is a strict rule on how big the containers of your liquids and gels can be or else you’ll risk the item from getting thrown out.
+Also, place these TSA-approved tubes in a clear bag and make sure they can all fit within it.
+Some of these things you may be want to consider putting in TSA-approved tubes are your shampoo and conditioner, moisturizer, body wash, foundation, liquid soap, lotion, sunscreen, make-up remover cleansers, and anything that would be of liquid or gel.

 This is one of the biggest tips and tricks on how to fit all your clothes into a backpack.
 Besides not having a lot of clothes to bring, you can simply take your pants, tops, shorts, and whatever it may then roll it up together as shown below.
 This is a much effective way to place your clothes in instead of folding them.

-5.)
-Think again on what items are truly important to bring.
+5. Think again about what items are truly important to bring.